painting-ambrose%26theodosius-Anthonis_van_Dyck_005.jpg

 The painting above, Ambrose and Theodosius, is significant to this topic.
 Roman Emperor Theodosius, in a hotheaded moment of anger, had ordered the Massacre of Thessalonica, where Roman soldiers killed 7,000 people.
 Ambrose, bishop of Milan in the 4th century, was probably advising him about repentance.
 Ambrose was later remembered as admitting Theodosius back into Christian worship services only when the Emperor made a law that death sentences would require a thirty day lag before execution so as to allow reconsideration.
 The way this story was remembered in the painting, while exaggerating Ambrose’s courage and the tension between the two men, was significant in the story of church-state relations.
 Even the Emperors were accountable to God for the laws and policies they enacted.

-U.S. Politics and Policies
+U.S. Policies and Politics

-A Christian Restorative Justice Critique of the Left
+A Critique of the Left

 Check out various areas of law and policy, such as bioethics, economics, education, media, power and politics, race, relational personhood, religious freedom, sex and the sex industry.
 We connect Christian restorative justice to those areas, offering critiques of the Left as that term is used in the U.S.

-A Christian Restorative Justice Critique of the Right
+A Critique of the Right

 Check out various areas of law and policy, such as banking, bioethics including abortion, criminal justice, economics, education, health and environment, power and politics, race, and many more.
 We connect Christian restorative justice to those areas, offering critiques of the Right as that term is used in the U.S.